ICTQual Level 2 Award in Basic Life Support and Management of Anaphylaxis

 FAQs

-ICTQual Level 2 Award in Basic Life Support and Management of Anaphylaxis is 2 days training program.
+ICTQual Level 2 Award in Basic Life Support and Management of Anaphylaxis is 2 days training programme.
 This Training program’s mandatory assessment will be conducted through Approved Training Centres.